ouktlab/pyadintool/README.md

 ### Setup on Ubuntu ###
 <details><summary> expand </summary>

-* Copy and edit shell script: change the python version and other options
+* Copy and edit the shell script: change the python version and other options
 ```
 cp setup_ubuntu.sh setup_ubuntu_local.sh
 ```